SAP/node-socketio-stream/README.md

 ## License

-2020 SAP SE or an SAP affiliate company and node-socketio-stream contributors.
+Copyright 2020-2023 SAP SE or an SAP affiliate company and node-socketio-stream contributors.
 See also the [LICENSE](https://github.com/SAP/node-socketio-stream/blob/master/LICENSE) file.

 ## Usage